tarlamaison/petit-bain-tek0/README.md

 ## `First Step`

-First you neeed to download the repository in .zip format.
+First you need to download the repository in .zip format.
 Then, extract\
 all the files.
 <br/><br/>